open-source-tabletop/fracture/army-lists/sentinels.md

 | Argo Transport                 |  4  |  8" |  3+ |  3+ |  8  |  5  | Transport (10), Heavy Armour (1) | 190    |

 - An Argo Transport must be equipped with one weapon from the **Mounted Secondary Weapons** list.
-- An Argo Transport may be equipped with an additional weapon from the **Mounted Secondary Weapons** list but it gains the Arc (Side) Special rule.
+- An Argo Transport may be equipped with an additional weapon from the **Mounted Secondary Weapons** list.
 - An Argo Transport may take the **Smoke Launchers** upgrade.